Bio-Prime/documentation/docs/index.md

 ![users1](./users1.png)

-When a new user is added, Full name, Username, Role, Work title and Password need to be defined.
+When a new user is added, Full name, Username, Role, Work title and Password need to be defined by the admin.

 ![users2](./users2.png)